cyberark/conjur-oss-suite-release/README.md

 suite release (link TBA) to determine which version of Conjur to use, and which corresponding versions of the suite are compatible with it.

+### A note on versioning
+The core of each Conjur OSS Suite release is the [Conjur server](https://github.com/cyberark/conjur).
+In light of this, we decided to tie our versioning of the suite to the _Conjur server version_.

+This means that if Conjur is included in the suite at version `1.x.y`, then the suite release will be versioned as `1.x.y+suite.z` (following the [semver standard](https://semver.org/) for build metadata).
+Most of the time, there will be one suite release per Conjur version - so that the suite will be versioned as `1.x.y+suite.1`.
+On occasions where there is an update to a suite component or a valuable _new_ suite component that becomes available between Conjur releases, we _may_ choose to release a new version of the suite that corresponds to the same Conjur version as in the previous suite release, and increment the last digit of the suite version (e.g. `1.x.y+suite.2`).

+**Importantly**, if you are using Conjur version `1.x.y`, then you can use any suite release with version starting with `1.x.y` with confidence.

 ## Development
 We welcome contributions of all kinds to this project.
 For instructions on how to